-A: Challenger tournaments along with Futures tournaments make up the USTA Pro Circuit.
+A: Challengers along with Futures tournaments make up the USTA Pro Circuit.
 These events are a professional tennis player’s stepping stone to top tier USTA and ATP tour tournaments and majors such as the US Open.
-Higher-level Challenger tournaments, such as the Nielsen Championships, showcase players with rankings from approximately 50 to 200 in the world.
+Higher-level Challenger tournaments, such as the Nielsen Championship, showcase players with rankings from approximately 50 to 200 in the world.

 Q: What’s “International” about the tournament?